Kevin-Spring/springstudio.se/README.md

 Search replace urls in wordpress db to your own localhost-address.
 Add your database info in the wp-config.php file.

-### Endpoints

-Change the url of the endpoints in the react-project located in the endpoints.js file to fetch data from wp-endpoints.

 ### Google Maps

 To try out google maps you can add your own maps api-key in the functions.php file in the acf_maps-hoook and add it to a .env.local-file in the react project, with the name of:
 REACT_APP_GOOGLE_MAPS_API_KEY = "value"

+### Form

+To try out the form you can change the recipents mail address under 'Contact' -> 'Contact Forms' -> Choose the form -> 'Mail' -> Change the 'To' & 'From' fields in wp-admin.

+## React

+Store your React-project wherever you want.

+### Endpoints

+Change the url of the endpoints in the react-project located in the endpoints.js file to fetch data from wp-endpoints.

+### Google Maps React

+See info above.

-### Run `npm install` in the react project
+## Run `npm install` in the react project

 # Getting Started with Create React App